Have You Ever Thought of Being a Priest

 Meet Father Kyle Stanton

 By Simcha Fisher

-In this series, Parable travels the deaneries of New Hampshire to profile a priest from each region.
-Father Charles Pawlowski serves the Upper Valley.
-In the next issue, we head north to the White Mountain deanery to meet with a priest there.
+In this series, Parable travels the Diocese of Manchester to profile a priest from each region.
+Father Kyle Stanton serves in the White Mountain deanery, the northernmost part of the state.
+In the next issue, we head to the Lakes Region to meet with a priest there.

 Father Kyle F. Stanton was 19 when he told his parents he was going to be a priest; something he says he had known since he was eight.
 Now 36 and the pastor of Good Shepherd and Holy Family parishes in Berlin and Gorham, Father Kyle remembers returning to his pew after receiving his First Communion and hearing a very clear call from the Lord: “I am truly with you, and you are to give me to others.”

 Father Kyle says, “It didn’t scare me.
 It didn’t shock me.
 It hit me as making sense.
 That was who I was.”

 His parents were not so sure.
 They had raised him and his two brothers in the faith.
 But, in 2002, the idea of the priesthood for their middle son scared them.
 Father Kyle recalls:

 “They were concerned about my happiness and my safety, especially as they pondered the revelations coming out about the failures of the clergy and bishops to keep children safe.
 They were concerned about me taking on that cross or that shame.”